cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :figclass: align-center

 The constraints tab allows the administrator to set rules for the sets of services that are installed on a cluster.
 'Must coexist' is used to specify services that must be placed together on the same node.
-For example, in a hadoop cluster, you generally want datanodes, regionservers, and nodemanagers to all be placed together, so to specify that you would put all 3 services in the same must coexist constraint.
+For example, in a Hadoop cluster, you generally want datanodes, regionservers, and nodemanagers to all be placed together, so to specify that you would put all 3 services in the same must coexist constraint.
 Must coexist constraints are not transitive.
-If there is one constraint saying serviceA must coexist with serviceB, and another constraint saying serviceB must coexist with serviceC, this does NOT mean that serviceA must coexist with serviceC.
-Loom was designed this way to prevent unintended links between services, especially as the number of must coexist constraints increase.
+If there is one constraint saying service A must coexist with service B, and another constraint saying service B must coexist with service C, this does not mean that service A must coexist with service C. Loom was designed this way to prevent unintended links between services, especially as the number of must coexist constraints increase.
 If a must coexist rule contains a service that is not on the cluster, it is shrunk to ignore the service that is not on the cluster.
 For example, your template may be compatible with datanodes, nodemanagers, and regionservers.
 However, by